HitkoDev/breeze/readme.txt

 = Installation Instructions

 To install the plugin via WordPress Dashboard
-1. Through the WordPress admin panel, Menu > Plugin > Add new, 2.
-Search for Breeze, 3.
-Click on install then click activate link
+ 1. Through the WordPress admin panel, Menu > Plugin > Add new
+ 2. Search for Breeze
+ 3. Click on install then click activate link

 To install the plugin manually
-1. Download and unzip the plugin package, 2.
-Upload the /breeze to /wp-content/plugins/, 3.
-Activate the Breeze through the 'Plugins' menu in WordPress, 4.
-Access Breeze from WordPress Admin > Settings > Breeze
+ 1. Download and unzip the plugin package
+ 2. Upload the /breeze to /wp-content/plugins/
+ 3. Activate the Breeze through the 'Plugins' menu in WordPress
+ 4. Access Breeze from WordPress Admin > Settings > Breeze

 = Does Breeze support Varnish and to what extent? =